Philosophy: The Meaning of Life through Ethical Dilemmas

 Have you ever wondered what the meaning of life is or if a decision you made was the right one?
 Have you ever played the game, “Would you rather…?”
 Then you have done philosophy!
 Philosophy equips us with critical thinking and logic to navigate the world around us.
 Every day, we are faced with taking a stand on difficult moral questions and accept judgment on how we should lead our lives.
 You want to learn why people think, debate, love, hate, have emotions, and make (sometimes bizarre) decisions; or why people follow religions, search for truth, vote conservative or liberal; or you just want to learn how to make difficult decisions and how we should live our lives.
 Then this is your class.
 Be prepared to tackle challenging, real-life situations, consider alternative perspectives, understand how our brain makes decisions, and rethink your notion of morality, right and wrong, and what we ought to do to find the meaning of life.
 Take a class and discover not just what is, but also what could be!
-This class counts for English credits.
-Students can opt to take this class at the Honors level.
-Open to Grade Levels: 11, 12
+This class counts as English credit.
+Honors and standard levels

 Student Directed Project – SDP